10 Critical Google Local Services Ads Metrics

 Getting Verified for Local Services Ads

-To participate in Locals Services Ads, businesses need to undergo a screening and verification process.
+To participate in Local Services Ads, businesses need to undergo a screening and verification process.
 This process depends on your client’s location and service category.
 It includes things like “background, business registration, insurance, license checks, and minimum review requirements,” according to Google.

 Going through the process will get you Google Guaranteed or Google Screened, which appears next to a green check, which is like the Google version of Twitter’s blue check.